 The quality of browser-based tools varies greatly, so here we've picked out the best online editors available today.
 Selecting the right tool will often be a case of seeing which closest meets your needs, so we've included a mixture of very basic and more advanced options.

 Looking for a more powerful movie-making tool that you can use offline?
-Take a look at our guide to the best free video editing software.
+Take a look at our guide to the best video editing software, with recommended free and paid options listed.

 An amazingly flexible online video editor, with royalty-free media to supplement your own movie clips, audio files and images